vahidbaharvand/test4z/README.md

 ### Prerequisites
 Before you attempt to install the Test4z Sample project, ensure you meet the following prerequisites:

 * Test4z is deployed, configured and running on your z/OS system.
+This is optional if you use the mock service.
 * [Visual Studio Code](https://code.visualstudio.com/download) (VS Code) is installed.
 * [Node.js](https://nodejs.org/en/download/) is installed.
 * If you use Windows, ensure VS Code uses bash to execute shell (.sh) scripts.
 Follow these steps: